 In order to obtain an order on non-disclosure a petition must be filed with the court that was involved with the original offense.
 A hearing will be conducted after proper notice to the required parties and the court will determine, at that time, whether to grant the order.
 However, due to a recent change in legislation, non-disclosures now expand to certain non-violent misdemeanor convictions.
 The changes allow for immediate/cheaper non-disclosures for a small class who successfully completes deferred adjudication misdemeanors.
 This type of deferred adjudication is available for misdemeanors other than a misdemeanor involving: kidnapping, trafficking of persons, sexual offenses, assaultive offenses, offenses against the family, disorderly conduct, public indecency, weapons, or organized crime.
 A person, in order to qualify for this type of deferred adjudication must also have never been convicted or placed on deferred adjudication for another offense except for traffic violations punishable by fine only.
 If a qualified person successfully completes deferred adjudication, and the court has determined they have satisfied the requirements, the court shall issue an order of non-disclosure of criminal history record at the same time they discharge and dismiss the charges against the person, if the case was discharged at least 180 days after that person was placed on deferred adjudication.
 If the charges against a person are dismissed before 180 days have passed since the person was placed on deferred adjudication then the court will issue the order for non-disclosure as soon as practicable.
 This recent change in the law makes it easier for an individual to seal their records, which in turn would make it easier for an individual to obtain a job, and enjoy other benefits associated with having a “clean” record.

-If you think you may qualify for an expunction or nondisclosure, call Hazel Brown & Miller at (830) 629-6955.
+If you think you may qualify for an expunction or nondisclosure, call Hazel Brown Law Firm, PLLC at (830) 629-6955.

 * This article is for informational purposes and does not constitute legal advice.